scalameta/coc-metals/readme.md

 features.

 After updating the version, you'll be triggered to reload the window.
-This will be necessary before the new version will be dowloaded and used.
+This will be necessary before the new version will be downloaded and used.

 ![Update Metals Version](https://i.imgur.com/VUCdQvi.png)